 If we take the Spade lead on table in dummy we've blown our entry to dummy's long suit, so we carefully take the first Spade in hand.
-At trick two, we start to develop our main source of extras by cashing the VA, and at trick three continue with the VJ.
-This gives us yet another opportunity to throw it all away.
+At trick two, we start our assault on our main source of extras by cashing the •A, and at trick three continue with the •J. This gives us yet another opportunity to blow it.